-In our view there are a number of key issues affecting Fire and Rescue Services that the Reform White Paper does not address but could usefully have addressed, if only to clarify the government's current position.
-These fall into three areas namely, external inspection, future funding of the services and the possible revisiting of Building Regulations and the enforcement regime following recent events and experience.
+In our view there are a number of key issues affecting Fire and Rescue Services that the Reform White Paper does not address but could and should have been addressed.
+In some cases, this might involve merely clarifying the government's current position, although in other cases the issues are more fundamental.

+These issues generally fall into three areas namely, inadequacies in the current external inspection regime, the current and future funding arrangements for the services and the need to revisit the Building Regulations and the enforcement regime following recent events and experience